aminya/group-dependencies/README.md

 # group-dependencies
 [![CircleCI](https://circleci.com/gh/itsthatguy/group-dependencies/tree/master.svg?style=svg)](https://circleci.com/gh/itsthatguy/group-dependencies/tree/master) [![npm version](https://badge.fury.io/js/group-dependencies.svg)](https://badge.fury.io/js/group-dependencies)

-## What

-**npm** gives you two groups to specify dependencies (i.e. dev and prod).
-In the real world, we have multiple dependency environments (e.g. test, build, production, development).

-Let’s say you run webpack on heroku to build your app.
-There are 2 options:
-1. Set `heroku config:set NPM_CONFIG_PRODUCTION=false` to install all dependencies (including testing dependencies)
-2. Put your build dependencies in `dependencies` (i.e. production environment)

 With group-dependencies, you can declare your build dependencies in a separate property, `buildDependencies`, and install only those packages as needed, by